NCFR Annual Conference Code of Conduct

 Reporting harassment or unacceptable behavior

-If there is a threat to personal security, excessive intimidation or harassment, or someone engaging in the previously noted unacceptable behaviors during the conference, immediately seek assistance from hotel security by dialing 0 on any hotel house phone or dialing 619-419-2868 from a cell phone.
-Hotel house phones are located in the foyer area.
+If there is a threat to personal security, excessive intimidation or harassment, or someone engaging in the previously noted unacceptable behaviors during the conference, immediately seek assistance from hotel security by dialing 817-350-4097 from a cell phone.
+You may dial 4097 from your individual hotel room.
 Hotel security will notify NCFR staff.
-For emergencies, please call 911 first followed by or in conjunction with a call to 0 to notify hotel staff.
+For emergencies, please call 911 first followed by or in conjunction with a call to 817-350-4097 from a cell phone to notify hotel staff.

 If you experience or witness a threat to personal security, excessive intimidation or harassment outside of the hotel, please contact local police (911).

-Threatening behaviors, harassment, intimidation, or other unacceptable behaviors not reported during the conference may be reported to NCFR staff after the conference by completing an Incident Report for Violations of NCFR's Code of Conduct.
+Threatening behaviors, harassment, bullying, intimidation, or other unacceptable behaviors should be reported.
+Any incidents not reported during the conference to hotel security may be reported to NCFR staff during or after the conference by completing an Incident Report for Violations of NCFR's Code of Conduct.

 All complaints will be treated seriously and responded to promptly.

-Any participant who is subjected to or witnesses an incident of harassment or abusive behavior may be asked to file a written report.
+Any participant who is subjected to or witnesses an incident of harassment or abusive behavior may file a written report.
 Reports should include identification of the offender (or description); behaviors or actions by that person; circumstances around the incident; day, time, session; and others present.
 All written reports are kept confidential.
+These details are necessary to allow for proper follow-up.
+Without proper details, it may not be possible to follow-up on the report.

 A participant who believes he or she was falsely or unfairly accused of violating this Code of Conduct should notify the executive director with a concise description of the grievance.
 All grievances will be handled in accordance with existing governing policies as adopted by the Board of Directors.